-The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to Charities preparing their accounts in accordance with (effective January 2015) and the Companies Act 2006.
+The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (effective January 2015), the Charities Act 2011 and the Companies Act 2006.
 Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy note(s).

-b) Incoming resources
+b) Income

-i) Grants receivable
+i.
+Grants receivable

-Grants made to finance the activities of the bureau are credited to the income and expenditure account in the period to which they relate.
+Grants made to finance the activities of the CAR&BL are credited to the income and expenditure account in the period to which they relate.

-ii) Bank interest
+ii.
+Bank interest